 The Bostonian Society offers a range of educational resources, including lesson plans, primary documents and school programs.
 To schedule a school program or a visit to the Old State House Museum, please check out Group Visits and Programs.

 Win a FREE Boston Duck Tour and a Visit to the Old State House for Your Class

-The topic for the 2014 essay contest is the Stamp Act crisis of 1765
+The topic for the 2015 essay contest is Boston's Maritime History

 The following kits are designed to provide primary sources about the Boston Massacre that can be incorporated into the classroom.
 Each kit provides primary documents as well as suggested classroom activities that can be adapted for multiple grade levels.

 An educational tool, this web site is designed as an investigative game for upper elementary and middle-school students.
 Using images of the event and testimony from the trials, students learn about this incident, its historical significance and how it was used to further the Patriot cause.